Is Schizophrenia Curable With Treatment?

 Schizophrenia tends to cause people to turn inward and pull away from friends and family.
 Socializing and keeping a support network are both incredibly important for mental health.
 Even just making sure you put aside time to talk to a counselor a few times a week can go a long way.

-Support for those affected by schizophrenia
+Support for people with schizophrenia

 If you know someone with schizophrenia or are starting to notice potential symptoms of schizophrenia in someone you are close to, it can be helpful to speak with a licensed mental health care professional.
 A licensed counselor can help you figure out how to be a part of their support system and can determine safe next steps.